LS-2ednar/Balance_Agent/README.md

 Directory--> <-- Bot (Execute Code)

-The Code to execute is generated using Google's Gemini Model
+The Code to execute is generated using Google's Gemini Model.

+Another fun fact is that this project has several "security" relevant topics:
+- API Key Management
+- Creating Files automatically
+- Generating Code automatically
+- Executing Code automatically

+Therefore proper safety mesures needed to be put in place